awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 ## Compliance validation for AWS Database Migration Service<a name="dms-compliance"></a>

 Third\-party auditors assess the security and compliance of AWS Database Migration Service as part of multiple AWS compliance programs\.
-These include the programs following:
+These include the following programs:
 +  SOC
 + PCI
 + ISO